Road trip hack: How to camp from Brisbane to Cairns on the cheap

 Caffeinate: Toast Espresso Bar, 199 Bazaar Street, Maryborough.

-Stock up: You’ll find Coles, Woolworths and IGA in Maryborough’s CBD.
+Stock up: You’ll find local supermarkets and stores in Maryborough’s CBD.

 Day 3: Fraser Coast to Bundaberg